Providing free legal information and representation to the low income community since 1969.

 No witnesses are required to create this type of will.

 Mutual wills require two or more people to agree to make a certain will.
 Usually, a mutual will is a mirror-image will.
 Each party creates a will that is exactly the same as the will of the other party, and each party leaves everything in their estate to the surviving member.
-Normally, the survivor is free to dispose of the property acquired after the other’s death however they see fit.
+There must be a clear intention to make mutual wills; a strong similarity between wills isn’t sufficient.

 In order to have a valid mutual will, all parties involved must mean, or intend, to create a mutual will.
 They must agree to make wills that dispose of their mutual assets in the same way, and agree not to revoke them if there are any changes in detail.
 However, the promise not to revoke is often viewed by the Courts as not being absolutely binding.
 If reasonable notice is given to the other party, Courts will usually accept that revocation.

 Joint wills are similar to mutual wills.
 The major difference is that in a joint will each party signs the same will.
 By signing the document both parties demonstrate their intention to be bound by the will and their intention to not revoke.
 To revoke a joint will you need to give reasonable notice to the other party.
-The main difference between a mutual will and a joint will is that a joint will cannot be changed by the surviving testator following the death of one of the joint testators.
+The main difference between a mutual will and a joint will is that a court is prepared to infer an implied agreement not to revoke a joint will.

 The major problem with both mutual and joint wills is that it is very difficult to make sure all parties involved are able to have their wishes put into the will.
 It is usually easier to draft your own separate will to ensure that your interests are looked out for.